 I was under impression that getting into Nepal doesn’t require the formal process for an Indian National.
-However I was wrong.
+However, I was wrong.
 Indigo operates Kathmandu flights from T3 Delhi Terminal (6E 32).
-There is a regular shuttle services available between domestic and International terminal without any charges for Indigo passenger.
-Once your luggage is checked in, you have to go through the normal International security check in though for Indians VISA is not a requirement.
+There is a regular shuttle service available between domestic and International terminal without any charges for Indigo passenger.
+Once your luggage is checked in, you have to go through the normal International security check-in though for Indians VISA is not a requirement.
 So always ensure that you have substantial time in hand if you have to change flights in between.

-The reason behind choosing Thamel for my stay because it’s in epicentre of the tourist industry in Kathmandu and has a different vibe.
+The reason behind choosing Thamel for my stay because it’s the epicenter of the tourist industry in Kathmandu and has a different vibe.
 It has its own charm and it’s not certainly going to disappoint you.
-Main attraction for me was area near Mandala Street and Sagarmatha Bazar.
+The main attraction for me was the area near Mandala Street and Sagarmatha Bazar.
 I was too tired on my first day and needed a well-deserved night sleep.
-One recommendation from my end, if you are fan of Rum like me, Khukri Rum will not disappoint you.
+One recommendation from my end, if you are a fan of Rum like me, Khukri Rum will not disappoint you.

-This place is different from the the rest of Kathmandu.
+This place is different from the rest of Kathmandu.
 Buzzing and always in action.
-I spent few hours on the street just to assimilate the vibe of this place.
-The one thing I understood & concluded is that this country is hit by inflation and other political issues which can be observed in day today life of local people.
+I spent a few hours on the street just to assimilate the vibe of this place.
+The one thing I understood & concluded is that this country is hit by inflation and other political issues which can be observed in day to day life of local people.

 Since I had a day in my hand, I decided to explore nearby places.
 Swayambhunath is 2.4 KM away from Thamel and can easily be covered by walk.
 I was impressed by the overall architecture of this temple.
 It is also known as the Monkey Temple as monkeys are omnipresent here.
 The temple is devastated after the earthquake and restoration work is going on with the help of foreign aid.
 There was not much to do here so I decided to head back to the hotel.